Hendrix-CS/csci151/labs/sortimator.md

 ### Step 4.1 - Implementation

-First, you will need to create a `mergeSortHelper` method.
-In order to do recursion, we will need to track the start and end indices of our sublists.
-The start and end should be additional parameters along with the list.
-Use end as we have in other contexts, to be the stopping index, going up to but not including this index.
-So, our sortAlgorithm will call the mergeSortHelper method with start as 0 and end as the size of the list.
+First, you will need to create a `mergeSortHelper(ArrayList<E> array, int start, int end)` method.
+In order to do recursion, we will need to track the `start` and `end` indices of our sublists.
+The `start` and `end` should be additional parameters along with the list.
+Use `end` as we have in other contexts, to be the stopping index, going up to but not including this index.

+So, our sortAlgorithm will call the `mergeSortHelper` method with `start` as 0 and `end` as the size of the list.

 `mergeSortHelper` has the following structure:

--   If the start and end are at least one element apart
+-   If the `start` and `end` are at least one element apart
-    -   Find the midpoint index between start and end.
-The midpoint index should divide start and end in half.
+    -   Find the `midpoint` index between `start` and `end`.
+The `midpoint` index should divide `start` and `end` in half.
     -   Call `mergeSortHelper` recursively twice; once on the first half of the array, and once on the second half.
-Use the start, end, and midpoint indices to structure the recursive calls properly.
+Use the `start`, `end`, and `midpoint` indices to structure the recursive calls properly.
     -   Merge together the two sorted subarrays.

-To complete this method, we need a `merge` method, which brings in the same parameters as above.
-The most straightforward implementation involves the use of either `ArrayQueue` or `ListQueue` from [Lab 5](lab5.html):
+To complete this method, we need a `merge(ArrayList<E> array, int start, int end)` method.
+The most straightforward implementation involves the use of either `ArrayQueue` or `ListQueue` from [Lab 5](maze-bfs.html):

 -   Add each element of the first half of the array into a queue.
 -   Add each element of the second half of the array into a different queue.
 -   For each element of the array
-    -   if the second queue is empty, or if the first queue is not empty and its `peek()` value is less than or equal to the `peek()` value of the second queue, dequeue the value from the first queue and store it at this location in the array.
+    -   if the second queue is empty, or if the first queue is not empty and its `element()` value is less than or equal to the `element()` value of the second queue, remove the value from the first queue and store it at this location in the array with `set`.
-    -   Otherwise, dequeue the value from the second queue and store it at this location in the array.
+    -   Otherwise, remove the value from the second queue and store it at this location in the array with `set`.

 ### Step 4.2 - Testing